Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/ADC.rst

 Project Colorful Light
 ****************************************************************

-In this project, 3 potentiometers are used to control the RGB LED and in principle, it is the same as with the ‘Soft Light’ project.
+In this project, 3 potentiometers are used to control the RGB LED and in principle, it is the same as with the ‘Soft Light' project.
 Namely, read the voltage value of the potentiometer and then convert it to PWM used to control LED brightness.
 Difference is that the previous soft light project needed only one LED while this one required (3) RGB LEDs.

 Component List
 ================================================================